 adb shell cd /data/data/com.android.providers.settings/databases sqlite3 settings.db update system set value=0 where name=’lock_pattern_autolock’; update system set value=0 where name=’lockscreen.lockedoutpermanently’; .quit

-- If above commands doesn’t work then try with this one.
+- If the above commands don’t work then try with this one.

 adb shell rm /data/system/gesture.key